Bus Standards for Your Network

 The VMEbus extensions for instrumentation or VXI standard was derived from the VME standard.
 The VXIbus, the VXI bus standard, became IEEE 1155.
 The VXI bus standard does not cover instrument on a chip or IAC systems, and users who only need a few channels of data can use a PC plug-in instead if they do not need millions of data samples analyzed each second.

-The VME bus standard was adopted as IEEE 1014 in 1987.
+The VME bus standard was adopted as IEEE standard 1014 in 1987.
 The VME bus standard for 64 bit microprocessors is called VME64.
 VME64 was incorporated into the IEEE standard in 1994.
 IEEE 488 is the standard for automated test equipment.

 Eventually, the need for universal bus standards led to the VMEbus International Trade Association or VITA standards, which were later adopted by ANSI.
 For example, ANSI/VITA 6 is for the SCbus standard for the VME platform.
 It was originally approved in 1994.
 VITA 42.1 is the VITA standard for the VME Switched Serial or VXS specification.